Watsi/terms/privacy.md

 We never post any personal information to one of your SNS without your permission.

+We use Stripe for payment, analytics, and other business services.
+When you make a purchase, Stripe receives information about you, your transaction, and your payment instrument.
+Additionally, Stripe collects standard information about your device that may be sufficient to uniquely recognize it.
+Stripe uses this information to operate and improve the services it provides to us, including for fraud detection and compliance purposes.
+You can learn more about Stripe and read its privacy policy at #{link_to 'https://stripe.com'}.

 #### Technology

 We use various technologies to enhance your experience on our Site.